 Law Enforcement Responsibility

-Law enforcement is totally capable of evaluating a person in non-automobile accident situations and determining for themselves whether or not medical intervention is necessary.
+Law enforcement is totally capable of evaluating a person in non-automobile accident situations and determining for themselves whether or not a medical intervention is necessary.
 It is an objective analysis, and officers have a responsibility to bring any potentially injured person to a hospital for medical attention.

 In many cases, a person suspected of DUI who has been involved in an automobile accident may not be allowed to refuse treatment and will instead be sent to a hospital for at least a routine check-up before continuing with the arrest process.